vflopez77/School_District_Analysis/README.md

 We have provided the analysis of the data to their specifications.<br><br>
 Subsequently, they have discovered that the 9th grade scores for one school, Thomas High School, are suspect.<br>
 The School Board wants to have the analysis redone, excluding these scores. <br>
-Additionally, they want to know how the overall analysis is affected by omitting the dubious scores.<br><br>
+Additionally, they want to know how the overall analysis is affected by omitting the dubious scores.<br>

 ### The analysis of the School District Data included these elements:
 - A District Summary